Disclaimer: Originally published in April 2019. It is being republished since it still remains an interesting topic till today.

 Despite the constitution being left-leaning, even parties like Congress in India are not extreme leftists due to its promotion of democratic socialism

-The term “Right wing” comes from the people who sat on the right side of the arrangement in French Estate General and were the ones who supported the established monarchy and its traditional practices.
+The term “Right-wing” comes from the people who sat on the right side of the arrangement in the French Estate General and were the ones who supported the established monarchy and its traditional practices.

 If you’ve been a child and believed that the servants at your home should be paid more because duh(?) it required way more efforts, then congratulations, society did not happen to you.